Women Financial Statistics – A Look At The Data

 (Source: Credit Karma)

-This statistic is likely due to the gender wage gap, which leaves women with less disposable income overall.
-In addition, women are often the primary caregivers for children and elderly family members, making it difficult for them to commit to full-time work.
+This statistic likely stems from the gender wage gap, which leaves women with less disposable income overall.
+Additionally, women often serve as primary caregivers for children and elderly family members, making full-time work commitments challenging.

-As a result, many women are forced to take on part-time or freelance work in order to make ends meet.
-This often leads to working long hours and taking on multiple jobs, as women strive to provide for their families.
+Consequently, many women must pursue part-time or freelance work to make ends meet.
+This frequently results in long hours and multiple jobs as women strive to provide for their families.

-While the gender wage gap is slowly narrowing, it still exists, and it continues to have a profound impact on women’s economic stability.
+While the gender wage gap slowly narrows, it persists and continues profoundly impacting women’s economic stability.

 Women give more to charity on average than men